taylorgehrts/Traxonic/README.md

 5. Start the server: `cd server && npm start`
 6. Start the client: `cd client && npm run dev`

-To visit the deployed site visit .....
+To visit the deployed site visit https://secure-basin-55131-a178bdac2e9e.herokuapp.com/ (please note that all AWS funtionality like loading, downloading and uploading files is disabled due to security concerns)

 ## Usage
 Explore Traxsonic's functionalities: